This is where you define the load you want to inject to your server.

 incrementConcurrentUsers is for closed workload (users/sec vs concurrent users)

-startingFrom are both optionals.
+startingFrom are both optional.

 Global Pause configuration¶